David Noakes: Politics

 Noakes joined UKIP in 2003, and was its parliamentary candidate in Truro and St Austell in 2005, gaining 5.3% of the vote.
 Noakes came last of the four candidates in the 2006 UKIP leadership election, with 851 votes.
 During the election campaign he called the EU a "police state" and advocated UKIP forming a shadow cabinet; Nigel Farage won with 3,329 votes.
 Noakes left UKIP in February 2007, writing in a letter that the leadership had betrayed the membership; Mark Croucher said Noakes was "a swivel-eyed loon whose insane conspiracy theories make the rest of us look as mad as a box of frogs".

 Noakes was an independent town councillor for Penwerris ward on Falmouth Town Council and a member of the planning committee from May 2007 until January 2010, when he resigned due to "work commitments".
 He was fourth on the list for the United Kingdom First Party in the East Midlands region for the 2009 European Parliament elections; UK First received 1.7% of the vote.
 He stood in the December 2015 Guernsey by-election in Saint Peter Port North on a platform of increased democracy in Guernsey and introducing a constitution, gaining 109 votes (12.3%).

-Noakes runs the website EUTruth.org, and since 2007 has published the free monthly newspaper Westminster News in which he promoted a conspiracy theory that Zionists and the German company Siemens control the BBC.
-He has also promoted conspiracy theories about the Illuminati.
+Noakes runs the website EUTruth.org, and since 2007 has published the free monthly newspaper Westminster News.